nozomi-75/Jaego/README.md

     mvn clean package
     ```

-    The JAR file with all dependencies will be generated at `target/Jaego-1.1-SNAPSHOT-jar-with-dependencies.jar`.
+    The JAR file with all dependencies will be generated at `target/Jaego-VERSION-jar-with-dependencies.jar`.
+    > Replace "VERSION" with the program version (e.g. 1.2-SNAPSHOT).
+Refer to `pom.xml` for version details.

 3. **Run the generated JAR:**

     ```sh
-    java -jar target/Jaego-1.1-SNAPSHOT-jar-with-dependencies.jar
+    java -jar target/Jaego-VERSION-jar-with-dependencies.jar
     ```

 ## Future enhancements

-- Category filtering and search for faster item lookup
-- Summary statistics (e.g. total inventory value, item counts by category)
+- Summary statistics (e.g. total inventory value, item counts by category).
-- Improved UI and navigation (keyboard shortcuts, better layout, theming)
+- Improved UI and navigation (keyboard shortcuts, better layout, theming).
-- Import products from CSV to complement existing export functionality
+- Import inventory data from CSV (with auto-mapping and validation).
+- Support for multiple currencies or manual currency override.
+- Advanced filter options (e.g., quantity range, price range).
+- Role-based database schema, access, or user authentication.

 ## Credits

 - [FlatLaf](https://www.formdev.com/flatlaf/) is used for the look and feel of the program.
+- [SQLite](https://www.sqlite.org/) is used for a serverless, self-contained SQL database engine.
+- [SQLite JDBC Driver](https://github.com/xerial/sqlite-jdbc) is used to access SQLite databases.
-- [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) is used for reading and writing `inventory.csv`.
+- [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) is used for exporting the item entries.

 ## License